THE FINE PRINT

 ESTABLISHING A PATIENT PHYSICIAN RELATIONSHIP: Scheduling an appointment will not construe the formation of a doctor patient relationship until after you have been seen for your first appointment.
 Prior to the appointment, Dr. Roberts reserves the right to decline the formation of the doctor patient relationship.
 A refund will not be given to any person that was seen in the clinic.

-CANCELLATIONS: If you need to cancel or reschedule your appointment, please do so as soon as possible in order to avoid being charged a 2/3 of the cash rate for the appointment.
+CANCELLATIONS: If you need to cancel or reschedule your appointment, please do so as soon as possible in order to avoid being charged a $200 fee for the first office visit and a $125 fee for a follow up appointment.
 Insurance cannot be billed in these instances.
 If the appointment can be filled there will be no fee incurred.
 No rescheduling will be done until fees for missed appointments are paid in full.

 MESSAGES: For non-emergent questions and concerns (refills, minor side effects, appointment scheduling, etc.) please contact us by phone and a staff member will assist you.
 If no one is available, please leave us a voicemail message and your call will be returned as soon as possible.
 Allow 72 hours for refill request to be sent.
 If you have an urgent concern, you may contact the after-hours answering service.